p-giovanni/Incidenti/README.md

 # The "Incidenti" project

-This is a project I'm doing to explore the dataset about all the car crashes, injured people, happened in Italy in the year 2017.
+This is a project I'm doing to explore the dataset about all the car crashes with injured people happened in Italy in the year
+2017.

 The main idea was to understand what is the most dangerous thing to do on our street.
 It seems, for instance that just having